 Global Victoria's Senior Investment & Trade Director Natalia Gorroño, Santiago VGTI features in The Airport Economist

 Discover how your business can export to Latin America

 - The Victorian Government Trade and Investment (VGTI) office in Santiago, Chile officially opened in October 2016.
 The Santiago VGTI provides tailored market intelligence, local insights and guidance for your export business.
 They can also connect you with overseas buyers and industry partners in Latin America.

-- Austrade's market profiles provide further detail and facts about Latin American markets.
+- Latam - Diversify your growth and Austrade's market profiles provide further detail and facts about Latin American markets.

 - The Victorian Government provides support to businesses through a range of grants, vouchers and assistance programs.

 - The International Chamber House (ICH) in Melbourne's city centre is a business networking hub for international bilateral chambers and business associations.
 It provides members access to meeting rooms with video-conferencing, flexible workspaces and a function space for international business development events.

 - Visit our regional insights page and read current updates from our regional specialists.